nickerso/journal-website/content/pages/instructions-to-authors.md

 ### 5. Curation
 The *Physiome* curators will check the reproducibility of your model by running the model implementation provided in the submission and compare the results to the primary paper as stated through the reproducibility goals specified in the *Physiome* manuscript.
 If the model can not reproduce the results, or if there are any other problems with running the files, the curator will contact the submitting author with their concerns.
 In cases where the model or simulation implementation could be encoded in one of the *Physiome* standards, the curators will help provide the author with information about how this could be done (including direct assistance if resource permits).

+*Physiome* articles are published on <a style="color:#580078" href="http://physiome.figshare.com/">figshare</a> as a pdf manuscript containing all the information needed to run the implementation of the model, and an <a style="color:#580078" href="http://co.mbine.org/standards/omex">omex archive</a> containing the model implementation (which can be opened by any type of zip reader).

 *Physiome* will collaborate with the <a style="color:#580078" href="http://reproduciblebiomodels.org">Center for Reproducible Biomedical Modeling</a>, to produce a reproducibility report for every *Physiome* article.
 This report will detail the different aspects of the model’s reproducibility and repeatability and will be attached at the end of the finalized manuscript.

+We store only the information you submit to us, which includes your <a style="color:#580078" href="https://orcid.org/">ORCID</a>, your name and email address.
+Submission data are stored locally on the submission system while we rely on a private <a style="color:#580078" href="https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html">Amazon S3 bucket</a> to store files you submit to us.
+No payment information will be stored by us, as this is managed through <a style="color:#580078" href="https://stripe.com/">Stripe</a>, our payment provider.
+Personal information will only be used for attribution of the research work being published.

 ### 6. Cost
 *Physiome* articles are curated and published as open access with a DOI citable as a journal article, with an author processing charge of US$300.
 The fee is to be paid after acceptance of the submission, but before publication.